Koredotcom/docs/docs/xo/analytics/contact-center/reports/agent-status-detail-report.md

 The Agent Status Detail Report is a detailed report on all status transitions over a date range.

-To generate the Agent Status Detail Report:
+Steps to generate the Agent Status Detail Report:

 1. On the Reports tab, click **New Report**.
 2. In the list of reports, choose the **Agent Status Detail Report**.